 Study on your own.
 Master the style manual of your choice, or explore some of the many excellent references on editing, grammar, and related topics.
-Don’t forget our collection of meeting notes, which can teach you about editing everything from children’s books to technical documents.
+Don’t forget our collection of meeting notes, which can teach you about everything from children’s books to science editing.

 What are your niches–topics or industries that you know more about than most people?
 What communities are you a part of that many others are not?
 Think about how you can market your services to these audiences.
 If you spend lots of time on a campus, for instance, you might want to post notices there offering your editing services.